ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 sensitivity/integration time according to the user input parameters.
 The user can also change the chosen instrument manually.
 Currently, only the CLI users are able to choose a specific instrument to use in their calculations.
-For more details about the instrument selection process refer to the Instrument selection section.
+For more details about the instrument selection process refer to the :ref:`Instrument Selection <instrument selection>` section.

 Once the instrument has been selected by the appropriate method, the calculator will use any instrument specific equations or parameters -where available- to calculate sensitivity/integration time.
 These instrument specific equations or parameters would have been defined within the relative instrument YAML files and classes.

+.. _instrument selection:

 Instrument Selection
 --------------------